ava-labs/avalanche-docs/docs/reference/avalanchego/info-api.md

 ### `info.getNodeID`

-Get the ID of this node.
+Get the ID, the BLS key, and the proof of possession(BLS signature) of this node.

 :::info
 This endpoint set is for a specific node, it is unavailable on the [public server](/tooling/rpc-providers.md).